schustischuster/evoGE/compAnalysis/README.md

 ### Gene expression divergence

 The following function will compare the gene expression divergence rates between Angiosperms (DevSeq data set) and Mammals (Brawand data set).
-If `pearson` expression correlation is chosen, both metric pearson distance and an expression distance under the stationary Ornstein-Uhlenbeck (OU) model with variable optimal expression level [(Yang et al., 2019)](https://pubmed.ncbi.nlm.nih.gov/31609424/) will be estimated.
+Both metric pearson distance and an expression distance under the stationary Ornstein-Uhlenbeck (OU) model with variable optimal expression level [(Yang et al., 2019)](https://pubmed.ncbi.nlm.nih.gov/31609424/) will be estimated.

-To format the ortholog gene expression tables for correct parsing in treeExp2, execute the following command.
+To format the ortholog gene expression tables for correct parsing in treeExp2, first execute the following command.
 The results will be stored in ./compAnalysis/output/data.

 ```R
 getTaxoInput()